 .
 Specifically, the lawsuit challenges the following provisions for imposing undue burdens on the right to vote and violating equal protection and free speech guarantees in the Iowa Constitution: fewer voter registration opportunities, a shortened period to request and return an absentee ballot, fewer poll hours on Election Day, limits on satellite voting locations and drop boxes and restrictions on who can assist voters with returning their ballots.
 The bench trial, which is expected to last around 10 days, will determine if the challenged provisions violate the Iowa Constitution and need to be blocked.

-Likely by the end of June, the U.S. Supreme Court will rule on whether North Carolina Republican officials can intervene in a case challenging the state’s strict voter ID law.
+Likely by the end of June, the U.S. Supreme Court will rule on whether North Carolina Republican officials can intervene in a case challenging the state’s strict photo ID law.
 This relates to a lawsuit

 filed in 2018 by the North Carolina State Conference of the NAACP and other local chapters against a 2018 law that requires voters to provide one of 10 authorized photo IDs to vote absentee or in person.
-The complaint alleges that this voter ID provision disproportionately burdens Black and Latino residents in violation of the VRA and the 14th and 15th Amendments.
+The complaint alleges that this ID provision disproportionately burdens Black and Latino residents in violation of the VRA and the 14th and 15th Amendments.
 The Republican leaders of the North Carolina Senate and House of Representatives tried unsuccessfully to intervene in the case three separate times — twice before the district court and once before the 4th U.S. Circuit Court of Appeals.
 The Supreme Court then granted the Republicans’ petition asking it to rule on their right to intervene.
 Until the Supreme Court determines if the Republicans can intervene in the case, the federal district court has stayed (meaning paused) the case (including a trial that was scheduled for January).

 On Jan.
 4, 2022, a hearing is scheduled about a conservative group’s challenges